 The department has two sources of support for graduate students: a block allocation provided by the Graduate Division, and a Teaching Assistant allocation determined by both Graduate Division and the Social Sciences Division.
-These sources are allocated to students based on a variety of factors including (but not limited to) their year in the program, and are conditional on satisfactory academic progress.
+These sources are allocated to students based on their year in the program, financial need, and are conditional on satisfactory academic progress.